thombashi/pytest-md-report/README.rst

                             defaults to 0.
                             you can also specify the value with PYTEST_MD_REPORT_VERBOSE environment variable.
+      --md-report-output=FILEPATH
+                            path to a file that outputs test report. overwrite a file content if the file already exists. you can also specify the value with PYTEST_MD_REPORT_OUTPUT environment variable.
+      --md-report-tee       output test report for both standard output and a file. you can also specify the value with PYTEST_MD_REPORT_TEE environment variable.
       --md-report-color={auto,text,never}
                             auto: display colored (text and background) reports by using ANSI escape codes.